angelbruni/BeautyFox/README.txt

 - Made the navigation buttons icon style only work if they are inside the navigation bar;
 - Made the stop icon always show up in the Internet Explorer 9 Pre-Release appearance;
 - Fixed the customise UI;
+- Made the window frame have a black background instead of glass if in fullscreen;
 - Changed the customise UI to resemble pages like about:newtab;
 - Renamed "favicon_in_urlbar.uc.js" to "faviconUrlBar.uc.js";
 - Changed Search placeholder text to include ellipses;
 - Moved the Add Bookmark button from Urlbar to bookmarks bar;
 - Changed the Go button icon;
-- Reload button is now hidden when typing in Urlbar, with the Go button going in its place.
+- Reload button is now hidden when typing in Urlbar, with the Go button going in its place;
+- Fixed urlbar background not changing colour if the reload/stop icon is hovered;
+- Added search icon to dropdown in urlbar;
+- Added certificate error icon;
+- Added certificate error background colour to textfields in the navigation bar;
+- Changed tab close button colour in Internet Explorer 9 Pre-Release and Release appearances;
+- Initial work on findbar look.

 Instructions